 Membership & marketing manager

-Heloisa joined ACEVO in November 2018 as communications officer.
+Heloisa joined ACEVO in November 2018.
 Passionate about using social media and online content to create communities, she worked as an editor for trend forecasting website WGSN and contributed to travel blogs and websites.
 In 2015 she co-founded a feminist digital platform which includes Youtube live broadcasts as well as podcasts, texts and social media.
 She was a communications volunteer at Latin American Women’s Aid before joining ACEVO.
 Her MA research focused on digital activism, more specifically on the emotional impact of feminist hashtags.

 Maisie joined ACEVO in November 2018 as a graduate on the Charityworks programme.
 She assists on all aspects of policy at ACEVO, researching and reporting on the issues that affect our members and the charities they lead, and pursuing policy change in line with their needs.
 Maisie studied music for four years, and also works as a freelance singer with a particular passion for educational arts and outreach.
 She was a founding member of Sing Inside, an organisation taking singing workshops into UK prisons, and she now runs and develops the programme as it expands across the country.